Chan-Bill/wiki-pdf-gen/README.md

 # wiki-pdf-gen
-Python app that scrapes summary of Wikipedia articles based on the topic you chose and write it all in PDF form.
+Python app that scrapes summary of Wikipedia articles based on the topic you input and write it all in PDF form.